TheRealAnonymous008/quartz/content/details/mathematics/probability and statistics/prob_stat/Random Variables and Probability Distributions.md

   $$
   Observe we expanded the joint distribution according to the [[Fundamental Constructs of Probability Theory|chain rule of probability]]. hen, we manipulated the internals sums by pushing them out.

-  Remarkably, for a Markovian process, the expectation collapses simply as
+  Remarkably, for a [[Markov Chain|Markov Process]], the expectation collapses simply as

 $$
 E[x] = \sum_{x_1} x P(x_1)